 SCHA10.75L-KT15 contains (15) SCHA 10.75L connectors and (15) SCVS/97 sliders

 Allowable loads are based on connectors installed with tabulated anchorage type, quantity and size into structural steel.
-For anchorage installations into concrete, the capacity of the connection system will be the minimum of the tabulated value and the allowable load using concrete screws indicated in table below.
-Note that if the Designer chooses to calculate concrete anchorage with alternate 1/4" -diameter anchors, then the maximum load shall not exceed the tabulated values in this table.
-Refer to illustrations in the gallery.
+For anchorage installations into concrete, the capacity of the connection system will be the minimum of the tabulated value and the allowable load using concrete screws indicated on the table on below.
+Note that if the designer chooses to calculate concrete anchorage with alternate 1/4"– diameter anchors, then the maximum load shall not exceed the tabulated values in this table.
+Refer to illustrations in the gallery for anchorage conditions.

 Min. fasteners quantity and tabulated values – fill round holes; max. fasteners quantity and tabulated values – fill round and triangular holes.

 The stand-off is the distance from the interior flange of the stud to the face of the supporting structure.
-Note that the interior flange of the stud is assumed to align with the inside vertical edge of the connector as indicated in the installation graphics in the gallery.
+Note that the interior flange of the stud is assumed to align with the inside vertical edge of the connector as indicated in the illustrations in the gallery.

 Allowable anchor capacities have been determined using ACI 318-14 Chapter 17 calculations with a minimum concrete compressive strength (f'c) of 2,500 psi and 5" slab thickness in normal-weight concrete.
 Tabulated values can be multiplied by a factor (λa) of 0.6 for sand-lightweight concrete.

 Edge distance is assumed to be 2", and end distance is 7 1/8".

 Load values are for group anchors based on ACI 318-14, condition B, load factors from ACI 318-14 Section 5.3, no supplement edge reinforcement, Ψc, v = 1.0 for cracked concrete and periodic special inspection.